wri/charm-global-level/README.md

 ## Download

-Download and prepare the scripts and data files in your computer.
+Download the release asset zip folder charm_input_output_v1.0.zip.
+Prepare the scripts and data files in your computer.
 Create a new model folder in your computer (default model folder name is **charm-global-level**, but you can make your own one).
+The input file is included in the release assets.
 Copy all the necessary files to this folder so that it includes:

 - requirements.txt
 - README.md